 As a kid, I fell in love with computers just because I could play games on them.
 Back then, computers were really expensive, and although I didn’t have one for myself, I had a friend who did.

-Every day, I’d try to finish up my house chores just so I could go play games on my friend’s computer all day.
+Every day, I’d try to finish up my chores just so I could go play games on my friend’s computer all day.

 It got so bad that I left home one day without telling anyone and lost track of time.